PassKit/passkit-c-sharp-quickstart/README.md

  ![ScreenShot](images/certificate.png)
 - Recommended Code Editor Visual Studio Code [Guide to Installation](https://code.visualstudio.com/docs/setup/setup-overview)
 - If you use Visual Studio Code use this [guide](https://code.visualstudio.com/docs/languages/csharp) to install the necessary extensions
+- .NET v6.0 [Guide to Installation](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (please note: should you be installing this in Mac if may come up as malicious software despite being from Microsoft.
+The way to fix this is shown in the configuration)

  ### Configuration

 1. In the certs folder of the repository add the following three PassKit credential files: